reticulardev/xside/README.md

 respect the positioning settings, the global menu and the system theme.
 They also behave desirably when the window is full screen.

-*The theme is still the PySide default
+The theme is still the PySide default, but it accepts the qss stylesheet.